-On the other hand I often create small treasures for clients who have very little wall space so I print 5x7 inch photographs that we can then frame in beautiful wood or silver frames to display around their home on surfaces like a mantle or a side table.
+On the other hand I often create small treasures for clients who have very little wall space so I print 5x7 inch photographs that we can then frame in beautiful white or black wood frames to display around their home on surfaces like a mantle or a side table.

 The covers of the albums are often faux silk or linen and can be embossed with whatever words you want on the cover.
 I take great care to design the layout of every album with a timeless style.
 For me this means a clean layout with no colored backgrounds, drop shadows, tilted images, key lines, overlapped images or funky experiments that can really date a book.